pipe-cd/tutorial/tutorial/content/en/10-overview/_index.md

 ---
-title: "Overview"
+title: "Mechanism Overview"
 weight: 10
-description: "Briefly understand essential mechanisms of PipeCD"
+description: "Briefly understand the essential mechanism of PipeCD"
 ---

-In this page, you will understand essential mechanisms of PipeCD.
+In this page, you will learn about the essential mechanism of PipeCD.

 ## Architecture Overview